dschnare/binderjs/Reference.md

 **list.collapse()**

+	collapse()

 Removes all sparce items in this list.
 A sparce item is any item that has the value of undefined or whose index does not exist in the list.

-	collapse()

 **list.contains()**

+	contains(item)

+	item - The item to test for containment. return - True if the item is found in the list, false otherwise.

 Determines if the specified item is found in the list.
 The search is performed using strict equality.

-	contains(item)

-	item - The item to test for containment. return - True if the item is found in the list, false otherwise.

 **list.occurances()**

+	occurances(item)

+	item - The item to search for. return - The number of times the item occurs in the list.

 Determines the number of occurances an item occurs in the list.
 The search is performed using strict equality.

-	occurances(item)

-	item - The item to search for. return - The number of times the item occurs in the list.

 **list.distinct()**

-Produces an `Array` that contains all items that only occur once in the list.

 	distinct()

 	return - An Array with all items that occur once in the list.

+Produces an `Array` that contains all items that only occur once in the list.

 **list.first()**

-Retrieves the first item where the `callback` returns true.
-The order of the traversal is ascending order.

-`callback` will be called with the item, the index of the item and the object being traversed.

 	first(callback, [thisObj])